-Some of these side effects may occur when taking this medication; they are as follows; Dizziness, drowsiness, excitation, tiredness, headache, loss of appetite, nausea, or vomiting may occur as your body adjusts to the medication.
-However if any of these effects persist or worsen, contact your doctor right away.
+Some of these side effects may occur when taking this medication; are as follows; Dizziness, drowsiness, excitation, tiredness, headache, loss of appetite, nausea, or vomiting may occur as your body adjusts to the medication.
+However, if any of these effects persist or worsen, contact your doctor right away.

-Tell your doctor right away if you have any serious side effects, including: staggering walk/clumsiness, decreased sexual ability/interest, double vision.
+Tell your doctor right away if you have any serious side effects, including staggering walk/clumsiness, decreased sexual ability/interest, and double vision.

 This medication may cause mouth/lip/throat sores (stomatitis).
 Tell your doctor if you notice a metallic taste in your mouth.
 This could be the first sign of stomatitis.